Embed Code

 Number plate prefixesNone for local vehicles, 粤Z for cross-boundary vehicles

-Originally a sparsely populated area of farming and fishing villages, Hong Kong is now one of the world's most significant financial centres and commercial ports.
-Hong Kong is the world's third-ranked global financial centre behind New York City and London, ninth-largest exporter, and eighth-largest importer.
+Originally an area of farming and fishing villages, Hong Kong is now one of the world's most significant financial centres and commercial ports.
+Hong Kong is the world's third-ranked global financial centre behind New York City and London, the ninth-largest exporter, and eighth-largest importer in the world.
 Its currency, the Hong Kong dollar, is the ninth-most traded currency in the world.
-Home to the second-highest number of billionaires of any city in the world, Hong Kong has the second largest number of ultra high-net-worth individuals.
-The city has one of the highest per capita incomes in the world, while severe income inequality still exists among the population.
-Hong Kong is the city with the most skyscrapers in the world, even though its housing is consistently in high demand.
+Home to the third-highest number of billionaires of any city in the world, Hong Kong has the second largest number of ultra high-net-worth individuals.
+The city has one of the highest per capita incomes in the world, although severe income inequality still exists among the population.

 Hong Kong Haze, HK Haze, Hong Kong Kush, HK Kush, Hong Kong OG